Who We Are

 - Has extended $100s of millions in loans.

 Our primary purpose is to help spread the gospel of our Lord Jesus Christ.
 We do this by providing financing for the acquisition, construction and remodeling of churches, parsonages and other projects for NAB churches and organizations, enabling them to expand their ministries.
 These funds are made available by offering competitive investment opportunities for the constituency of the North American Baptist Conference and those associated with an NAB organization.
-We will show good stewardship in the way that God calls us to serve Him and the way He calls us to share this knowledge with others.
+We plan to show good stewardship in the way that God calls us to serve Him and the way He calls us to share this knowledge with others.
 We support God’s work through a tithe on our earnings.

 Our mission is to assist local churches within the United States and Canada with facilities development – helping them respond to God’s call to make disciples.
 We work with the NAB Conference office, the Regional Minister of each Association and the leadership of each church in supporting church health.
 We create a support team that nurtures a church through the entire expansion process.
 It is our desire to help our churches plan and evaluate building projects by doing what is in our power to help them make the best financial decisions.
 Our aim is to provide them with the greatest chance to grow God’s Kingdom in the way in which He has called them to do so.
 We feel responsible for providing financial awareness for pastors, church leadership, fellow believers, and the entire body of Christ.
 We are held accountable by God to practice and teach good stewardship as He has called us to do.

 We aim to be mindful of any possible way to aid each employee towards fulfilling God’s calling in their lives.
 We strive to help enable them in fulfilling His will for them and their family.
 We must provide them competent leadership and hold each one to a high moral, spiritual and ethical standard.
-We are to encourage each employee to grow spiritually as well as provide opportunities for professional growth.
+We encourage each employee to grow spiritually as well as provide opportunities for professional growth.
 We look to provide them with the tools that they need to serve God and our clients in the best possible way.
 We offer wages that are both fair and adequate that provide a sense of security.
 It is our responsibility to create opportunities for them to be able to save for their future.
 We recognize everyone’s contribution to the organization in helping to grow the Kingdom of God.

-“That is the way I feel about the CEIF staff – serving faithfully, doing an excellent job and one important note “taking good care” of all investors' money. ”Connie Salios
+“That is the way I feel about the CEIF staff – serving faithfully, doing an excellent job and one important note “taking good care” of all investors' money.”Connie Salios

 “I am VERY grateful for CEIF and have been pleased with your ministry over the years!
 God bless you all.
 Psalm 115:15.”Pastor Larry Burd